1964 United Kingdom general election in Northern Ireland

+On 15 October 1964, the 1964 United Kingdom general election was held in Northern Ireland, to elect all 630 members of the House of Commons, including the 12 Northern Ireland seats.

 The Ulster Unionists won all the seats in region, as they had at the previous election.

 In the election as a whole, the Conservative Party, which included the Ulster Unionists, led by Sir Alec Douglas-Home, lost their majority, lost power after thirteen years in government.
 The Labour Party won a narrow majority and Harold Wilson was appointed as Prime Minister.